dhellmann/pymotw/PyMOTW/sys/imports.rst

 Meta Path
 =========

-The ``sys.meta_path`` further extends the sources of potential imports by allowing a finder to be searched *before* the regular ``sys.path`` is scanned.
+The :data:`sys.meta_path` further extends the sources of potential imports by allowing a finder to be searched *before* the regular :data:`sys.path` is scanned.
 The API for a finder on the meta-path is the same as for a regular path.
-The difference is that the meta-finder is not limited to a single entry in ``sys.path``, it can search anywhere at all.
+The difference is that the meta-finder is not limited to a single entry in :data:`sys.path`, it can search anywhere at all.

 .. include:: sys_meta_path.py
     :literal:
     :start-after: #end_pymotw_header

-Each finder on the meta-path is interrogated before ``sys.path`` is searched, so there is always an opportunity to have a central importer load modules without explicitly modifying ``sys.path``.
+Each finder on the meta-path is interrogated before :data:`sys.path` is searched, so there is always an opportunity to have a central importer load modules without explicitly modifying :data:`sys.path`.
 Once the module is "found", the loader API works in the same way as for regular loaders (although this example is truncated for simplicity).

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'sys_meta_path.py'))